Fife Scottish: History

 Fife Scottish's origins can be traced back to 1909, where after numerous buyouts and mergers, the company became part of W. Alexander & Sons.
-In 1961, Walter Alexander & Sons was split into three separate companies, with the Fife operations becoming Alexanders (Fife), the colour red being used as the main fleet colour.
+In 1961, Walter Alexander & Sons was split into three separate companies, with the Fife operations becoming Alexanders (Fife), the colour ayres red being used as the main fleet colour.
 Alexanders (Fife) was included with the purchase of W. Alexander & Sons by Scottish Motor Traction, which following the passage of the Transport Act 1968, merged with other bus operators to form the Scottish Bus Group (SBG) on 1 January 1969.

 Fife Scottish was first created by the SBG in 1978 as part of the rebranding of the Alexanders (Fife) operation.
 The company retained the red and cream livery as well as the Alexanders (Fife) legal address, however it adopted a group standard logo consisting of three-quarters of a blue saltire between the words 'Fife' and 'Scottish'.
 From its head office in Kirkcaldy, Fife Scottish operated throughout the ancient kingdom and beyond to Dundee and Edinburgh as the largest bus operator in the region, being responsible for urban, rural and interurban services in towns such as St Andrews, Dunfermline, Cowdenbeath, Glenrothes and Leven.
 Fife Scottish also provided coaches for Scottish Citylink services, which were operated mainly from Fife to other destinations across Scotland.

 In preparation for the deregulation of the bus industry on 26 October 1986, which would ultimately see the breakup of the Scottish Bus Group, Fife Scottish Omnibuses Ltd. was created amid the reorganisation of all SBG subsidiaries.
 Fife Scottish was the only SBG subsidiary to survive the reorganisation without losing any of its operating areas to the four new companies formed by the SBG, although it did not gain any operating area from any pre-existing subsidiaries.
 The SBG corporate fleet name style was retained, albeit printed in an unusually large size and placed on buses painted with larger areas of cream.

 Although Fife Scottish did not expand into the nearby cities of Edinburgh and Dundee following deregulation, the company still endured competition within its operating area.
 Rennie's of Dunfermline were the first challengers to Fife Scottish, however the largest and most sustained competition came from local coach operator Moffat & Williamson, who built up a substantial network of services throughout much of Fife that mirrored Fife Scottish's network.
-A "bus war" broke out in Fife between Fife Scottish, Rennie's and Moffatt & Wilson, however Rennies soon withdrew from Dunfermline while Moffat & Williamson scaled back its operations, though still retaining pockets of strong competition in the industrialised towns in the south of Fife.
+A "bus war" broke out in Fife between Fife Scottish, Rennie's and Moffat & Williamson, however Rennies soon withdrew from Dunfermline while Moffat & Williamson scaled back its operations, though still retaining pockets of strong competition in the industrialised towns in the south of Fife.